 - Then go back up to set the Inset in such a way the logo or signature is neatly aligned with the edges of the image.

 Save your watermark and give it a name.
 How about something like Signature White Right.

 That way, when you have created different watermarks you’ll be able to easily find them.

 Check the Copyright & Contact Info in the Metadata section before you hit Export!

 Congratulations, now you know how to watermark your photos with your own logo or signature.

-I hope this guide to how to watermark photos was super helpful to you.
+I hope this guide on how to watermark photos is super helpful to you.

 With these simple yet effective practices in place, you’ve lowered the chance of your images getting stolen significantly.